EntilZha/PyFunctional/README.md

 ## Future work
 * Add more robust support and testing for dictionary manipulation
-* Add concurrent version of FunctionalSequence, probably using `ThreadPoolExecutor` from Python futures.
+* Add concurrent version of `FunctionalSequence`, probably using `ThreadPoolExecutor` from Python futures.
 * Continue to find bugs and make improvements in general
+* Continue adding tests

+## Contributing and Bug Fixes
+This project is very, very new, so any feedback would be great!